Timeseries

 std(ddof=1)[source]

-Return a deterministic TimeSeries containing the standard deviation of each component (over the samples) of this stochastic TimeSeries.
+Return a deterministic series with the standard deviation of each component computed over the samples of the stochastic series.

 This works only on stochastic series (i.e., with more than 1 sample)